-Student records shall be maintained by The Guild School and may only be destroyed seven years following his/her graduation, transfer, or withdrawal from The Guild.
-During the time a student is enrolled in The Guild School, the Chief Education Officer may periodically review and destroy misleading, outdated, or irrelevant information contained in the temporary record provided that the eligible student and his/her parent are notified in writing and are given opportunity to receive the information or a copy of it prior to its destruction.
+Student records shall be maintained by The Guild and may only be destroyed seven years following graduation, transfer, or withdrawal from The Guild.
+During the time a student is enrolled in The Guild, the Chief Operating Officer may periodically review and destroy misleading, outdated, or irrelevant information contained in the temporary record provided that the eligible student and guardian are notified in writing and are given opportunity to receive the information or a copy of it prior to its destruction.
 A copy of such notice shall be retained in the temporary record.